itsskofficial/itsskofficial/README.md

 Here's a quick intro about me :

-🔭 I’m currently working on MetaVision, a text-to-vr algorithm
+🔭 Currently working on a text-to-vr algorithm

-🌱 I’m currently into Metaverse, AI & IOT
+🚀 Into Metaverse, AI & IOT

 💬 Ask me about anything you want ;)